-- Monitor levels of driver fatigue to enable appropriate alerts and driver assistance that help correct dangerous driving.
+- Monitor levels of driver fatigue.
+This enables appropriate alerts and driver assistance that help correct dangerous driving.
 An audio alert or head unit display instructs the driver to remain engaged; the seat belt or steering wheel vibrates to jolt the driver to attention.
 Climate control lowers the temperature; radio volume increases and plays lively music.
 A recommendation is made to pull over to get a coffee or take a break.

-- Monitor levels of driver distraction In addition to the alerts and adaptations for drowsiness, the in-vehicle conversational agent will play an important role bringing the driver back to attention.
-In a compelling manner the agent advices the driver to pay attention and keep their eyes on the road.
+- Monitor levels of driver distraction.
+In addition to the alerts and adaptations for drowsiness, the in-vehicle conversational agent will play an important role bringing the driver back to attention.
+The agent can advise the driver to pay attention and keep their eyes on the road.

-- Address handoff challenge between driver and car in semi-autonomous vehicles.
-When sensing driver fatigue, distraction, or other impaired states, the autonomous AI can determine if the car must take over control.
+- Address the semi-autonomous vehicle handoff challenge.
+When sensing driver fatigue, distraction, or other impaired states, the AI can determine if the car must take over control from the driver.
 And, when the driver is alert and engaged, the vehicle can pass back control.

 - Driver Monitoring and the Battle Against Texting